NavirInc/Normes-De-Developpement-WordPress/README.md

 ### Fonts
 Whenever possible, the fonts used should be included in the theme for hosting on the server.

+## THEME INTERNATIONALIZATION
+All WordPress themes developed must be prepared for internationalization (i18n) using a translation template file in .pot (Portable Object Template) format.

+### Technical Requirements
+The .pot file must contain all translatable strings from the theme and be generated according to WordPress standards.
+All text strings displayed to users must be wrapped in appropriate WordPress translation functions:

+__() for simple strings
+_e() for direct output
+_n() for plural forms
+_x() for contextual translations

+### Required Structure
+The .pot file must be placed in the theme's /languages/ directory and named according to the convention theme-name.pot.
+It must include appropriate metadata (project name, version, text domain) and be compatible with standard translation tools like Poedit.

+### Text Domain
+A unique text domain must be defined for the theme and used consistently throughout all translation functions.
+This domain must correspond to the theme directory name.

+This approach ensures theme portability and allows users to easily create .po/.mo translation files for their target language.

 ## LICENSES
 TBD

 ## CODE REPOSITORY
 Code version control must be managed using a Git repository on GitHub.
 Developers are responsible for committing their code at regular intervals to ensure effective version control and, where applicable, facilitate collaboration.